ekdeguzm/ekdeguzm/README.md

-## Hi there!  👋
+## Hi, I'm Emil!  👋

-My name is Kawayan De Guzman (kah-WHY-in), a Wildlife Conservation Biology major from the University of California, Davis.
-While in undergrad, I learned Python and R to automate processes and improve data analysis for an estuarine ecology research project; what started as a curiosity turned into a deep passion for programming.
+A Wildlife Conservation Biology major from the University of California, Davis.
+My journey began when I learned a bit of programming to automate processes and improve data analysis for an estuarine ecology research project.
+What started as a curiosity turned into a fascination for creation.

 In 2022, I received a grant to participate in a programming retreat at the [Recurse Center](https://www.recurse.com/) where I took collaborated with others to craft mere ideas into realities on the internet.
 In the past four years since graduating, I also worked, volunteered, and studied in four different countries as a forester, restoration biological scientist, science educator, and fisheries researcher.

 Whether you want to talk software development, traveling, or career pivoting — I’m always open to new opportunities and connections.
 Let’s chat!

 - 🌱 Currently learning: [The Odin Project](https://www.theodinproject.com/)
-- 🔨 Currently working on: My [website](https://www.ekdeguzm.com/)
-- 💻 Let's talk about:
-- 📚 I plan on learning: